TARIFFS & the VeneziaUnica TRAVEL CARD

-The Venice ACTV public transit uses what’s known as the iMob smart card system for ticketing and tariffs.
-No matter what sort of fare you purchase, single or pass, you’ll be issued a smart card that you’ll swipe each time you board, across the meter-like electronic machines perched just outside the landings (if your forget, just ask the attendent, he’ll swipe it on board).
-The machine will beep with a green light to let you know you’re legal, or growl with a lower tone and a red light if your card has expired.
+The Venice ACTV public transit uses what’s known as the VeneziaUnica smart card system for ticketing and tariffs.
+No matter what sort of fare you purchase, single or pass, you’ll be issued a smart card that you’ll swipe each time you board, across the meter-like electronic machines perched just outside the landings (if you happen to forget, be sure to let the attendant know).
+The machine will beep with a green light to let you know you’re legal, or growl with a lower tone and a red light if your it’s invalid or expired.

 ATTENZIONE: You are responsible for having a valid pass or ticket upon boarding.
 They may be purchased in advance of your arrival or at ticket booths located at principal vaporetto stops (see MAIN STOPS: Fermate Principali).
-To avoid the possibility of a substantial fine if you board without a valid transit card, tell the attendant immediately and purchase a single ticket.
+To avoid the possibility of a substantial fine if you board without a valid transit card, tell the attendant immediately and purchase a single ticket on board.

 - You may change lines, but not reverse direction.